 Print a summary of command line options.

 Generate code at different optimization levels.
-These correspond to the -O0, -O1, -O2, and -O3 optimization levels used by llvm-gcc and clang.
+These correspond to the -O0, -O1, -O2, and -O3 optimization levels used by clang.

 Override the target triple specified in the input file with the specified string.

 Specify the architecture for which to generate assembly, overriding the target encoded in the input file.
 See the output of llc -help for a list of valid architectures.
 By default this is inferred from the target triple or autodetected to the current architecture.